RYAN MINTI

 Enmeshment: Becoming overly involved in others' problems and emotions, struggling to differentiate your feelings from theirs.

-People-pleasing: Prioritizing others' needs and approval over your own.
+People-pleasing: Prioritising others' needs and approval over your own.

 Vulnerability to manipulation: Accepting mistreatment due to fear of abandonment.